nstamboglis/nstamboglis.github.io/_posts/2022-03-06-Nice-to-meet-you-SQL.md

 Danny is a gourmant (he loves good food).
 In a few clicks one can enter and explore what his customers' order from the menu.
 Luckily Danny is also skilled in SQL, which means that information on such tastes is well organised and accessibles.
 In 7 words: one can learn SQL through real-life examples.

-I love the realism of the exercises, good approximation of stakeholders' questions.
+All exercises are both relistic and a good approximation of stakeholders' questions.
 Also, one can test-drive them in real time in a dedicated environment, which is helpful for effective learning (although <a href="https://dbeaver.io/">DBeaver</a> the error messages are bit clearer).

 **Anatomy of a query**

-I love thinking in SQL terms.
+Thinking in SQL terms is both fun and effective.
 The required mindset to use this language effectively is quite different from the data-analysis one.
-I am trained as an economist, hence when I think about data issues I have a regression-mindset:
+I am trained as an economist, hence when I think about data issues I have a regression-like perspective:

 <ul   style="font-size:20px;">
   <li>What explains what?</li>